 I stopped by Union Square to catch the parade, meet some pups, and take a few pictures.
 Keep reading to view photos of costumed dogs, adoptable dogs, and even a celebrity dog or two!

-Disclaimer: We earn a small affiliate commission each time someone signs up for Figo Pet Insurance using our link.
+Disclaimer: We earn a small affiliate commission each time someone REQUESTS A QUOTE for Figo Pet Insurance using our link.
 All this means is that we’ll have more money for Henry’s vet bills!
 We use and recommend Figo and would never promote something we didn’t love.

 Hello, my wonderful readers!
 I’m here today with a special announcement: The Broke Dog is now partnering with Figo Pet Insurance to bring you a special deal on pet insurance!
 Keep reading to learn more about what Figo can do for you and our Figo Pet Insurance discount.

 Disclaimer: I received Henry’s bowl in exchange for an Instagram post about the product, but I decided to post here as well and run a giveaway because I think the CuBowl is so cool!
 The CuBowl I am giving away is a second dish that they included to help spread the love.